foomo/gocontentful/README.md

 <pre><code>err = cc.UpdateCacheForEntity(context, sysType, contentType, entityID string)
 </code></pre>

-Note that when something changes in the space at Contentful you need to regenerate the cache.
+Note that when something changes in the space at Contentful you need to update the cache.
 This can be done setting up a webhook at Contentful and handling its call in your service through one of the cache update methods.

-It's highly recommended that you regenerate the entire CDA cache when something is published (because you want production data to be 100% up to date in your application) and that you only update a single entry in the cache for the CPA cache (because it's a whole lot faster for preview features).
+You can regenerate the entire CDA cache when something is published (because you want production data to be 100% up to date in your application) and update a single entry in the cache for the CPA cache (because it's a whole lot faster for preview features).
+This can get expensive on the API overage.

+#### Sync API support

+In versions newer than v1.0.11, gocontentful supports the Contentful Sync API and that's the recommended way to cache spaces and manage updates.
+To enable support for the Sync API you need to call the SetSyncMode method on the client:

+<pre><code>cc.SetSyncMode(true)</code></pre>

+ From that moment on, the cache updates will happen transparently through incremental changes download.
+The syntax is the same:

+ <pre><code>err = cc.UpdateCache(context, contentTypes, true)</code></pre>

+ The first synchronization will be slower than the full cache init because sync calls cannot be parallelized, but subsequent updates will be much faster because only changes in the space from the previous sync will be downloaded.
+ This includes entries and assets that were deleted.

 ### Have fun with persons and pets